Nivalyx/osu-wiki/wiki/Tournaments/CMC/2020/en.md

    - In the Quarterfinals, each team needs to win 5 points in order to win a match.
 (Best-of-9)
    - In the Semifinals, each team needs to win 6 points in order to win a match.
 (Best-of-11)
    - In both of the Finals weeks, each team needs to win 7 points in order to win a match.
 (Best-of-13)
-   - Teams who Win By Default.
+   - Team(s) who Win By Default.
-   - If there are Teams who is disqualified from the tournament.
+   - Whether there are team(s) who got disqualified during the match.

 ### Match regulations

 1. A representative of each team must use the `!roll` command once in #multiplayer in order to determine the banning and picking order.